lbressler13/kotlin-utils/README.md

 # Kotlin Utils

-A collection of reusable functions, classes, and aliases that I've defined across different Kotlin and Android projects.
+A collection of reusable functions, classes, and aliases that can be used across various Kotlin and Android projects.
 Android-specific code, such as functions to handle Views, is not included.

 ## Purpose
 The primary purpose of this package is to avoid copying code between projects.
-Most of this code has already been implemented at least twice, so, as an alternative to continuing to copy/paste, I've moved it into this package.
+The initial code in this package had already been implemented several times, and was collected here as an alternative to repeated copy/paste.
 This prevents unnecessary re-writing and re-testing of code, and also creates a central location for any changes and bug fixes.

-TODO update this
+The package has since expanded to include various classes and functions that could be useful in different projects.

 ## Contents
 ### Typealiases